DevMadhup/GitLab-Zero-to-Hero/README.md

 - What is Gitlab and Why Gitlab ?
 - How to create account on Gitlab ?
 - How to setup Gitlab on VM ?
+- How to onboard the project on Gitlab ?
 - What are variables, runners, stages, artifacts in Gitlab ?
 - How to add runners on Gitlab ?
 - Project on Gitlab